Prokhor Chaliapin: Personal life

-Chaliapin first married at the age of 18 to a classmate three years his senior, but divorced after three years.
+Chaliapin first married at the age of 18 to a classmate six years his senior, Inna Shevchenko from Kharkiv Oblast, Ukraine.
+They separated after one year of marriage and divorced after three years.
 Between 2011 and 2012, he dated singer and model Adelina Sharipova.
 On December 3, 2013, 30-year-old Prokhor Chaliapin married 58-year-old entrepreneur Larisa Kopenkina, whom he met in early 2013 while on holiday in Jamaica.
 The singer's mother was actively against the wedding.
 The two had an open marriage.
 The couple separated in late 2014 and their marriage was annulled officially in early 2015.

 On December 15, 2014, Prokhor Chaliapin officially stated on the talk show Let Them Talk he was expecting a child together with then 30-year-old singer and model Anna Kalashnikova.
 In a release dated April 20, 2016, the results of a DNA test showed that their common child is not the biological son of Chaliapin.
 Their planned wedding in May 2016 was left cancelled as the couple separated.
 From 2018 to late 2019, Chaliapin had a companionship with pianist Vitalina Tsymbalyuk-Romanovskaya.

 On 31 July 2021, Chaliapin married his third wife Tanya Davies, a 46-year-old Canadian citizen, in a secret and private ceremony in Las Vegas.
 The two had met in Monaco in 2019 and started dating in early 2020.
 The couple kept their relationship mostly outside of the public eye.
 She proposed to Chaliapin in late 2020.
 Shortly after the wedding ceremony, Chaliapin's wife fell ill with COVID-19 and was hospitalised not much later.
-She passed away as a result of complications of the illness on 25 September, less than two months after the wedding.
+She died as a result of complications of the illness on 25 September, less than two months after the wedding.now prohor is married with Olga Washurina.

 After rumours circled around his sexuality in 2014, Chaliapin acknowledged that he "loves all people" and that he thinks that the LGBT community should be protected.
 He said: "I like it that everyone likes me.
 Hate is one step away from love.
 Beautiful!
 Love me friends.

 I support all people.
 Especially sexual minorities who need it today."
 He previously spoke out his support for Conchita Wurst's win at Eurovision 2014.